Intrinsic Quantum Codes: Buckyball Codes

-The smallest non-trivial irrep is $\irrep{13}$ (corresponding to the lowest non-trivial rotational energy).
-So if we can find intrinsic codes within the irrep $\irrep{13}$ of $\SU(2)$, then we will have found, for the first time, quantum codes within the buckyball's rotational symmetry.
+where the smallest nontrivial irrep $\irrep{13}$ corresponds to the lowest nontrivial rotational energy level.
+Intrinsic codes within $\irrep{13}$ therefore yield, via the Schur bootstrap, the first quantum error-correcting codes residing entirely within the lowest nontrivial rotational level of the buckyball.